DVS-devtools/Reding/README.md

 **Flask-RESTful** project at https://github.com/twilio/flask-restful/

-**CherryPy** project at http://cherrypy.org/ - if you wanna try it straight away with a "python reding.py"
+**CherryPy** project at http://cherrypy.org/ - if you wanna try it straight away without deploying it

 **Buongiorno S.p.a.** -my company-, letting me open sources to the world.